- Can dogs eat strawberries?

 How should I feed my dog strawberries?

-You should first give them a thorough wash to clean away any dirt or residue.
+First give the strawberries a thorough wash to clean away any dirt or residue.
 Next, trim off the stem and cut the strawberry up into smaller pieces to prevent choking.
-If you have a smaller dog or if they prefer their food a little mushy, you can try mashing it up for them too.
+If you have a smaller dog or if they prefer their food mushy, you can also try mashing it up.

 Remember, just like us, our dogs have taste preferences, so if they turn their nose away or spit it out, it may be that strawberries are just not for them!
 Read our article on 'Can Dogs Eat Bananas?' next!